 a.
 Go to Administration | Pipelines | Integrations to add two integrations:

-GitHub Integration: This integration is used to add the Pipeline source, as well as the GitRepo resource defined in values.yml.
+GitHub Integration: This integration is used to add the Pipeline source, as well as the GitRepo resource defined values.yml.

 Artifactory Integration or JFrog Platform Access Token Integration : This integration is used to authenticate with Artifactory to download npm depedencies from Artifactory, and to pack and upload the built package to Artifactory.